brucemack/microlink/docs/el_supplement.md

 Each are described in their own section below.

-### RTCP Packet Formats that Apply to SDES and BYE
+### Common RTCP Packet Format that Applies to SDES and BYE

 [This wiki](https://en.wikipedia.org/wiki/RTP_Control_Protocol) has some relevant background.
 Each RTCP packet contains an 8-byte header: